The British Neuropathological Society

 Up to £1,000 (2 grants available annually)

 Supports periods of elective study in neuropathology or neuroscience directly related to neuropathology, in UK or internationally.
 For undergraduates, supervisor must be BNS member; for postgraduates, applicant must be member.
-Applications due 8 weeks before project start.
+Applications due at least 8 weeks before project start.
+Application deadlines in spring and autumn.

 Priority Areas

-Based on recent grant awards, the BNS prioritizes research in:
+Based on grant awards, the BNS prioritises research in:

 - Neurodegenerative diseases (Alzheimer's, Parkinson's, Motor Neurone Disease)